 - Damaged (in Gibraltar) wind generator blades

 At 1300 we set a reef on the mainsail.
-We have not opened the headsail since yesterday.
+We had not opened the headsail since yesterday.
 The wind was 22 knots gusting up to mid 30s.
 It kept increasing and by 1830 it was a steady 30 knots with higher gusts.
 We took in a second reef.

 For dinner we strained the juice of the leftover chicken.
 With this broth we made a very tasty risotto into which we mixed the chicken meat and plenty of freshly ground Parmezan.
 The waves in the meantime were over 4 m (13 ft) tall and threw Thetis into a wild circular motion.
 Doing any work in the galley, either cooking or washing the dishes, required good acrobatic skills, despite the strap.
 I am very glad that we installed the strap in Gibraltar because without it any work in the galley would have been impossible.
 Any movement around the cabin has to be done gingerly and with ballet timing.
 Despite this we enjoyed our meal.
 We just had to hold on to our plates and glasses.
 The new anti-skid placemats that I had brought helped a lot.